kwhite2/git/lessons.md

 $ git clone <repository-url>
 ```

 When you clone a repository from GitHub, the folder that shows up on your local machine comes built-in with a few things.
 First, Git is already present, so you don't need to initialize the folder.
-Also, the connection between your local copy and the online repository is already made, so `git push origin master` will work (no -u flag needed).
+Also, the connection between your local copy and the online repository is already made, so `git push origin master` will work (no `-u` flag needed).

-For practice, let's clone the repository for this workshop about Git and GitHub.
+For practice, let's clone the repository for this workshop about Git and GitHub, which [lives on GitHub](https://github.com/DHRI-Curriculum/git).

 First, let's navigate back to your Desktop folder.